Mrs McGinty's Dead: Plot summary

-During the course of his investigations, Poirot discovers that, three days before the murder, Mrs McGinty took a clipping from a notorious Sunday newspaper, containing an article showing photos of females who had disappeared after being involved in decades-old criminal cases.
-She then wrote to the paper, claiming to have found a photo like one of the women, proving a villager was one of the missing women in disguise.
+During the course of his investigations, Poirot discovers that, three days before the murder, Mrs McGinty took a clipping from a notorious Sunday newspaper.
+The clipping showed photos of four females who had disappeared after having been involved in decades-old criminal cases.
+Mrs McGinty wrote to the paper, claiming to have found a similar photo, proving one of her neighbors was really one of the women in the article.
 However, her terrible spelling had caused the paper to dismiss her as a simple fame-seeker.

-Poirot and Spence, using the ages of people in the town, conclude that someone is either Lily Gamboll, who committed murder with a meat cleaver at only 12 years old, or Eva Kane, a governess who had had an affair with her employer, Mr Craig.
-Craig was later convicted and executed for killing his wife.
+Poirot and Spence, going by the ages of the people in the town, conclude that someone is either Lily Gamboll, who committed murder with a meat cleaver at 12 years of age, or Eva Kane, a governess who'd had an affair with her employer, Arthur Craig.
+Craig was later convicted and executed for killing his wife, though the police believed it was actually Eva's doing.
 After being acquitted as an accessory, a pregnant Eva had changed her surname to "Hope" and left the country.
 Some sources claim she had a child named Evelyn, and several women in the town are the right age to be Evelyn, as well.

-Shortly afterwards, Poirot discovers an old sugar cutter with traces of blood on it in the Summerhayes' house; the house was never locked, and the hammer was easily accessible to anyone.
-In an attempt to flush out the murderer, Poirot claims to know more than he does, and is nearly pushed under an oncoming train, proving that the guilty party is still at large.
-Having acquired originals of the photos used in the article, Poirot shows them to the villagers at a gathering at wealthy Mrs Laura Upward's house.
+Shortly afterwards, Poirot discovers an old sugar cutter with traces of blood on it in the Summerhayes' house; the house is untidy and never locked, and the hammer was accessible to anyone.
+In an attempt to flush out the murderer, Poirot claims to know more than he does; later, someone tries to push him under an oncoming train, proving that the guilty party is still at large.
+Having acquired originals of the photos used in the article, Poirot shows them to the villagers at a gathering at elderly, wealthy Mrs Laura Upward's house.
 Mrs Upward claims to have seen the photo of Lily Gamboll, but refuses to say where.

 Later, Poirot is contacted by Maude Williams, who had worked at an estate agent's with Bentley in another town before Bentley was laid off.
 She refuses to believe he is capable of murder, and offers to help Poirot.
 He accepts, and gets her to pose as a maid in the house of Mrs Wetherby, one of the houses Mrs McGinty cleaned.
-Poirot notices that Mrs Weatherby's daughter by her first marriage, Deirdre Henderson, is rather sulky and defeated, much like Bentley.
-Deirdre is also the only villager who, like Maude, believes in Bentley's innocence.
+Poirot has already noticed that Mrs Wetherby's daughter by her first marriage, Deirdre Henderson, also believes in Bentley's innocence.